Angienoelhaverly/Surfs_Up/README.md

 ![dec stats](https://user-images.githubusercontent.com/73972332/105802438-07558680-5f50-11eb-8363-7da9e5db6b64.png)

 ### *Month to Month Outliers*
-We can easily chart a box plot to graphically see the differences between the two months and identify if there are any outliers.
-Examining the box plot below, we see that December clearly has some colder days and more outliers than June does.
+We can easily chart a **box plot** to graphically see the differences between the two months and identify if there are any outliers.
+We plot this using python's **matplotlib library.** Examining the box plot below, we see that December clearly has some colder days and more outliers than June does.
 So between the two months, June would be more ideal for our business operations.
 This makes sense given that December's standard deviation is 3.75 while June's standard deviation is only 3.25.
 But the positive news is that the two months average temperatures (between the 25th and 75th quartiles) all fall between 86 and 65 degrees Farenheit.
 The ideal surfing/ice cream weather!

 ![Oahu_tobs](https://user-images.githubusercontent.com/73972332/105916568-f6575480-5fe5-11eb-972a-636eca882ef1.png)